gaurav4448/task-09-Docker-Kubernetes-CGI/README.md

 Note - There should be webUI based menu display so that user can get to know what your webapp can do.

 📌 This app will help the user to run all the Kubernetes commands:

+NOTE:
+The python files are created according to infrastructure of docker and kubernetes.
+We can modify them depending upon our use-cases.